w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 scanners, discussion platforms like [Polkassembly](https://polkassembly.io), and others.
 They need to be able to look at past on-chain data.

-A **full node** prunes historical states: all finalized blocks' older than a configurable number except the genesis block's: This is 256 blocks from the last finalized one, by default.
+A **full node** prunes historical states: all finalized blocks' states older than a configurable number except the genesis block's state.
+This is 256 blocks from the last finalized one, by default.
 A node that is pruned this way requires much less space than an archive node.

 A full node may eventually be able to rebuild every block's state with no additional information, and